operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 **Internal Resources**

-A typical example is jobs.
-When they get created one or multiple pods get spawn.
-When the jobs are deleted the associated pods are deleted as well.
-This is a very common pattern and it can easily be achieved by setting the owner reference on the child resource, the pod in this example.
-Here is a code snippet for it where "r" is the reconcilier and "ctrl" the controller-runtime library:
+A typical example of correct resource cleanup is the [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) implementation.
+When a Job is created, one or multiple Pods are created as child resources.
+When a Job is deleted, the associated Pods are deleted as well.
+This is a very common pattern easily achieved by setting an owner reference from the parent (Job) to the child (Pod) object.
+Here is a code snippet for doing so, where "r" is the reconcilier and "ctrl" the controller-runtime library:

 ```go
 ctrl.SetControllerReference(job, pod, r.Scheme)